Feds investigating why Boeing plane rained debris on Denver suburb

 United Airlines, which operated the flight originally scheduled to land in Honolulu on Saturday, said a majority of the passengers were put on a new plane that landed safety in Hawaii that night.
 The company said it is working with federal investigators.

-In Broomfield, local authorities fielded hundreds of calls from residents who found pieces of debris, said Rachel Welte, the public information officer for Broomfield Police Department.
-One plane part fell through the roof of a home and another badly damaged a truck, she said.
+In Broomfield, local authorities fielded hundreds of calls from residents who found pieces of debris, said Rachel Welte, the public information officer for the Broomfield Police Department.
+One plane part fell through the roof of a home, and another badly damaged a truck, she said.

 Debris was discovered all over Commons Park, a large recreational area with soccer fields, she said.
-“Considering how large the debris field was, it’s absolutely remarkable” no one was injured, Welte said.
+“Considering how large the debris field was, it’s absolutely remarkable” that no one was injured, Welte said.